Take Steps to Fight Fraud

 Appeals for emergency assistance

 You receive an email that seems to come from a friend, professor or supervisor seeking emergency financial assistance in the form of gift cards.
 Look carefully at the sender’s email address.
 Does it end with @emory.edu?
 Messages from outside the Emory network will have "[EXTERNAL]" appended to the subject line.
 Urgent emails may ask you to connect via text messages only, and they will make excuses to avoid talking with you directly.
 This is an attempt to move the conversation away from Emory's email system.
 Do not send gift cards as payment.
 They are difficult to track.
 Do not wire money.
-Forward questionable messages to police@emory.edu and abuse@emory.edu.
+Share the message with Emory IT immediately.
+Click the Report Phishing button in the toolbar of your Outlook window.
+Check out detailed instructions here, and spread the word.

 Offers that are too good to be true

 Individuals will offer $400 a week to perform basic tasks.
 They will send a check for much more than $400, asking you to make minor purchases, and then return the balance using gift cards or a money order.
 No reputable government agency or Emory employer will expect payment in gift cards.
 If you did not formally apply for a role through sites like EagleOps, Indeed or Monster, do not accept the offer.
 Also beware of job offers that originate outside the @emory.edu network.
-Forward questionable messages to police@emory.edu and International Student and Scholar Services (ISSS) at isss@emory.edu immediately.
+Click the Report Phishing button in the toolbar of your Outlook window.

 Threats to your academic standing or immigration status

 An email, text or call warns that you are in jeopardy of losing your immigration status or academic standing if you do not send a “fee,” “penalty, or “tax” as payment.
 They may threaten that you will be prosecuted or deported unless you pay the fee.
 Phone calls may appear on a caller ID to be coming from the Federal Bureau of Investigation (FBI), U.S. Customs and Border Patrol (CBP), or the Internal Revenue Service (IRS).
 The caller may know information about you and speak in an intimidating manner.
 Hang up.
 Emails or texts may claim to be from your home government or a U.S. government agency.
 Do not respond.
-Forward questionable messages to police@emory.edu and International Student and Scholar Services (ISSS) at isss@emory.edu immediately.
+Click the Report Phishing button in the toolbar of your Outlook window.

 Requests for personal information